 Admissions decisions for the 2019-2020 academic year will be emailed on March 12, 2019 for preschool and March 21, 2019 for K-8 grades; enrollment contracts will go out at that time

 It is highly recommended that you attend an Open House before submitting an application.
 We encourage you to read our International Baccalaureate page, our Reggio Emilia page, and our Language Immersion page before you apply.

 Current students enrolled in Spazio Gioco, Grandi and Grandissimi and their siblings receive priority placement each year.
 Current families will be asked to confirm enrollment for the following year no later than February 1, 2019, for 2019-2020.

 Completed enrollment contracts must be signed and returned to La Scuola, along with a non-refundable payment of 10% of the yearly tuition by March 19, 2019 (for preschool) and March 28, 2019 (for K-8), to secure the space that was offered.

 Parents whose children are not admitted in March can indicate if they want to be placed in a wait pool or not.

 If spaces become open during the school year, parents who have indicated that they want to be in the wait pool will be contacted immediately and offered a space at that time.

-If you wish to be considered for the following year, you do not need to apply again.
-However, you should send a letter of intent including updated contact and schedule information and indicating which program you are interested in for the following year.
+If you wish to be considered for the following year, you need to apply again with your updated contact and schedule information and indicating which program you are interested in for the following year.